learn-co-students/ttt-8-turn-ruby-intro-000/README.md

 # Building a Tic Tac Toe Turn

-## Overview

-You're going to be building a CLI for a single turn of Tic Tac Toe.

 ## Objectives

-1. Build a method composed of the use of many methods previously defined.
+1. Build a method composed of the use of many methods ("helper methods") previously defined.
-2. Use method return values to control logic of a composed method.
+2. Use method return values to control the logic of a composed method.
 3. Use an input validation loop or use recursion to create a loop.
 4. Build a CLI that uses a single method call to execute.

-## Instructions
+## Overview

+You're going to be building a CLI for a single turn of Tic Tac Toe.

 A turn of Tic Tac Toe is composed of the following routine: